 - Antibiotics are prescribed by a doctor;

-- Antibiotics are prescribed with account to the sensitivity of pathogens to the drug.
+- Antibiotics are prescribed with the account to the sensitivity of pathogens to the drug.
 However, not every clinic has the opportunity to figure it out.
-That is why in most cases thector prescribes antibiotics with account to a hypothetical form of bacteria, his own experience and intuition;
+That is why in most cases the doctor prescribes antibiotics with the account to a hypothetical form of bacteria, his own experience and intuition;

 - Antibiotic drug selection is based on: the age of the patient; concomitant diseases; important physiological conditions – pregnancy, breast-feeding (antibiotics during pregnancy are not recommended); allergic reactions;

-We hope our article will help you make the right choice of antibiotics – a miracle cure that saved millions of lives – with benefit for your health and without serious side effects.
+We hope our article will help you make the right choice of antibiotics – a miracle cure that saved millions of lives – with benefits for your health and without serious side effects.